-Warmth Level: assume 8-9
+Warmth Level: 3

 Not too many gloves address wind, but that’s probably my biggest issue with cold weather running.
 If it’s not windy, I am pretty darn happy…but it picks up and suddenly every inch of me feels a little tighter and wants to curl in to a ball.

 Because of the mitten style, they should be warmer as keeping your fingers together is like putting your whole body in a sleeping bag, trapped heat.
-Additionally they have the super light weight primaloft insulation, I mentioned in running jackets, which means added warth.
+Additionally they have great silicone grip so I can actually hold on to that touchscreen device we’re all so connected to.